Found a mini Jesus figure? Here’s everything you need to know

 I’ve found two in public restrooms so far.
 They brought a smile to my face, and I decided to leave them to share a little joy with others.

-Some leave these toys quietly, and others have been posting photos or videos online with the hashtags #jesuslovesyou and #spreadingthelove.
+Some leave the toys quietly, and others post photos and videos with mini Jesus hashtags to spread love online.

 Where has tiny Jesus been found?